2graphic/graph-interpreter/design_document.md

 > This section should be one page long.

-# Background and Technical Requirements
+# Background
-*We should probably split this into two sections: Background; Technical Requirements.*
+> The background and technical requirements sections should be one to three pages long.

 > The purpose of the background section is to show that you have thought about the requirements of the project.
 The background section should include the following subsections.
 Feel free to elaborate up to your page limit.